 - This operation is restricted to system administrators. - Verify that you know your cloud's add URL for networkPools.
 See Create a Network Pool. - Verify that at least one vCenter server attached to your cloud has network resources available.
 See Retrieve a List of Available Portgroups and Switches from a vCenter Server

-- 1 Choose a vCenter server to provide a portgroup for the network pool. - 2 Create a VMWNetworkPool element that specifies the properties of the network pool. - See the request portion of Example: Create a Portgroup-Backed Network Pool. - 3 POST the VMWNetworkPool element you created in Step 2 to your cloud's add URL for networkPools.
-See Create a Network Pool.
+- 1 Choose a vCenter server to provide a portgroup for the network pool. - 2 Create a VMWNetworkPool element that specifies the properties of the network pool.

 See the request portion of Example: Create a Portgroup-Backed Network Pool.